RRIL97/OEE_Factory/README.md

 ------
 The factory CEO that utilizes our program can easily figure out which worker is the fastest/slowest worker, which machine is non efficent and much more!
 The CEO can generate graphs and see all the needed data infront of him, improve his overall factory performance.

-This helps save minimum thousands of dollars on the daily, who doesn't want to save money nowdays?
+This helps save thousands of dollars in a day ,  who doesn't want to save money nowdays?

 ------